Why Do We Twitch In Our Sleep & What Does It Mean?

 ‘As we transition from wakefulness to sleep, we experience a hypnagogic state of consciousness.
 During this state, we can experience unique phenomena including a hypnic jerk that accompanies a falling sensation.
 During sleep, restlessness centered in the legs, or periodic jerking of the legs can be symptoms of sleep disorders.’

 If twitching in your sleep sounds familiar, don’t worry because you are not alone.
 According to LiveScience, 60-70% of people experience twitching in sleep and that’s only the number of people that manage to remember having these twitches in their sleepy state.
 Many hypnic jerks can go unregistered.

 In terms of science, there are different theories for why twitching in your sleep could occur, but little concrete evidence.
 Some research suggests that sleep deprivation, and factors such as stress or anxiety, can increase the chances of twitching in sleep.
 Some people report hypnagogic jerks that are accompanied by the age-old nightmare of falling; which suggests there could be a link to stress.

 Although these movements can correlate with certain dreams, such as falling or tripping up, hypnic jerks do not usually reflect what is happening in the dream world.
 Instead, your brain builds dreams based on what is happening in the real world.
 In other words, as you jerk or twitch in your sleep your brain corresponds with your body’s movements and you conjure up a falling scenario in your head.
 This is similar, to when your alarm clock goes off, and you incorporate the sounds into your dreams.

-The BBC suggests that hypnagogic jerks are your last attempts of regaining control as your body drifts off to sleep, stating:
+The BBC suggests that random hypnagogic jerks are your last attempts at regaining control as your body drifts off to sleep, stating:

 ‘As sleep paralysis sets in, remaining daytime energy kindles and bursts out in seemingly random movements.
 In other words, hypnic jerks are the last gasps of normal daytime motor control.’